haskoin/haskoin-core/docs/haskoin-api.md

 #### GET /api/accounts/{name}/acctxs

 This resource will return a list of transactions pertaining to an account.
+Account transactions summarize the results of a transaction for a given account.
+For instance, the value of an account transaction is the sum of the input coins + the sum of the output coins for a specific account.
+When importing a transaction, it might produce several account transaction for each account affected by the transaction.

 * **Input**: This resource accepts optional query parameters to receive paged results.
 If no paging parameters are set, the entire list is returned.
 Asking for page 0 will return the last page.